x-vin/covidcures/docs/src/ayurvedic.md

 In Ayurveda, the Nadi method of diagnosis and symptomatic diagnosis are used to decide upon the right herbal medication, which are used to change the 'medium' within the body to make it inhospitable to the virus.
 At the same time, the organs in the body are not affected by the changed medium,.Thus Ayurveda and allopathy work in mutually contradictory ways.

-Therefore it is important that when Ayurvedic medicines are used, allopathic medications should be avoided."
+Therefore it is important that when Ayurvedic medicines are used, allopathic medications should be avoided.

 ### Typical duration of treatment:
 The treatment has been demonstrated to yield rapid results, with even an instance of the doctor's own mother, who was severely ill and nearly unconscious with Covid-19, and who had suffered from severe underlying medical conditions, recovering rapidly and regaining appetite in a matter of a few hours.

 ### Outcome:
-"Very good results, and rapid recovery from infection observed with the therapy, and reportedly demonstrated to be effective in curing 100 percent of over 300 cases in the physician's clinic.
+Very good results, and rapid recovery from infection observed with the therapy, and reportedly demonstrated to be effective in curing 100 percent of over 300 cases in the physician's clinic.

-Dr. Swapna Reddy also cites, from her clinical experience, that Ayurveda offers excellent methods for prevention of Covid-19."
+Dr. Swapna Reddy also cites, from her clinical experience, that Ayurveda offers excellent methods for prevention of Covid-19.

 ### Significant side effects:
 Dr. Reddy explains that Ayurvedic treatments inhibit viral replication in the body with increased immunity and in large part, with no adverse effects.
 However, some components of the present protocol, chiefly **Godanti Bhasma**, can have significant adverse effects if overdosed.
 Moreover, pregnant or lactating woman, infants and children may be advised not to take certain medications, or use them in a lower dosage.
 Therefore it is best not to self-medicate but to adopt this treatment strictly under medical supervision.

-[Godanti Bhasma- Benefits, Dosage, Ingredients, Side Effects][95]
+   - [Godanti Bhasma- Benefits, Dosage, Ingredients, Side Effects][95]

 ### Recommended quantity for stocking:
 Sufficient quantity for use in prophylaxing after exposure, not necessarily for regular use.